 If as of the close of business on the Record Date, you are the beneficial owner of shares (that is, you held your shares in "street name" through an intermediary such as a broker, bank or other nominee), the proxy materials should be forwarded to you by that organization, and you will receive instructions from your broker, bank or other nominee as to how to vote your shares or submit a proxy to vote your shares.
 The organization holding your account is considered the stockholder of record for purposes of voting at the Meeting.
-As a beneficial owner, you have the right to direct your broker, bank or other nominee regarding how to vote the shares in your account.
-In most cases, you will be able to do this by mail or via the Internet.
-As discussed herein, your broker, bank or other nominee may not be able to vote your shares on any matters at the Meeting unless you provide instructions on how to vote your shares.
+As a beneficial owner, you have the right to direct your broker, bank or other nominee may not be able to vote your shares on any matters at the Meeting unless you provide instructions on how to vote your shares.
 You should instruct your broker, bank or other nominee how to vote your shares by following the directions provided by your broker, bank or other nominee.
 Further, since you are not the stockholder of record, you may not vote your shares virtually at the Meeting, unless you request and obtain a valid legal proxy from your broker, bank or other nominee.
 PLEASE USE THE VOTING FORMS AND INSTRUCTIONS PROVIDED BY YOUR BROKER, BANK OR OTHER NOMINEE.